 The horns blared out the doors, crowds of Black and white jazz fans waited impatiently to cram in, and bunches of kids stood around the back door trying to get a listen.
-On any given Friday and Saturday night through the 1920s and 1930s, Jim Bell’s Club Harlem was one of the very best places to listen to live jazz in Omaha.
+On any given Friday and Saturday night through the late 1950s, Jim Bell’s Club Harlem was one of the very best places to listen to live jazz in Omaha.

 Who Was Jim Bell?